-In the power system, energy digitalisation can bring advantage by reducing the cost of power system.
-According to IEA (2017), the costs of power system can be reduced by digital data and analytics in at least four ways: 1) by reducing operations and maintenance costs; 2) improving power plant’s and network’s efficiencies; 3) reducing unplanned outages and downtime; and 4) extending the operational lifetime of assets.
+In the power system, energy digitalisation can bring advantage by reducing the cost of the power system.
+According to IEA (2017), the costs of the power system can be reduced by digital data and analytics in at least four ways: 1) by reducing operations and maintenance costs; 2) improving power plant’s and network’s efficiencies; 3) reducing unplanned outages and downtime, and 4) extending the operational lifetime of assets.
 The overall savings from the enhanced global deployment of available digital technologies to all power plants and network infrastructures could be around USD 80 billion per year over 2016-2040, or about 5% of total annual power generation costs.

 Digitalising power plants is an example of energy digitalisation in the power system.
 The digital power plant will enable its utility and industrial customers to harness information technologies that improve the underlying infrastructure that generates electricity in a manner that will transform the way electricity is generated and managed worldwide, helping reduce the impact of power production and consumption to the climate (GE, 2016).
 For example, GE has developed Digital Gas Power Plants that may increase 2% output; decrease 5% of unplanned downtime, and 25% of operation and maintenance costs for gas power plants (GE, 2017).